 38. Grotte Verdi di Pradis

 One more grotto!
 The grotto is a nice little afternoon excursion.
-It’s not very big, but it feels nice, especially in the summer.
-Nice to walk around for a change of scenery, and it’s kid and dog friendly.
+It’s not very big, but it feels cool, especially in the summer.
+Easy walk around for a change of scenery, and it’s kid and dog friendly.

 39. Tre Cime

 If you’ve seen the new Star Wars movie (Solo), these three peaks may look a little familiar.
 One of the most iconic hikes in the Dolomites, this is a great day trip or overnight if you have the time.
 There are multiple routes you can take, depending on time and skill level.

 40. Cinque Torri